 Robert John Vineyards was founded by Robert John Nowinski (RJ) in 2009.
-He is an orthopedic surgeon in New Albany, Ohio who has fallen for the Napa Valley in a big way over the past few decades.
+Unfortunately he passed away in June of 2020 at far to young of an age.
+He was an extremely well respected orthopedic surgeon in New Albany, Ohio who ‘fell’ for the Napa Valley in a big way over the past few decades.
 His introduction to wine was through his orthopedic practice – he was invited along with other colleagues to speak at a conference held in the Napa Valley.
 Quickly realizing he was surrounded by wine enthusiasts he felt out of his element; it bothered him that he was not able to converse with his colleagues about wine.

 As a result, he was immediately motivated by this experience to learn as much as he possibly could about wine.
 He was a man on a mission; RJ recalls initially visiting supermarkets and wine shops to purchase a variety of wine – tasting as much as he could to help develop his palate.
 From supermarkets he moved on to books – starting with Wine for Dummies and then acquiring more in-depth and detailed wine making literature.
 Not yet satiating his appetite for knowledge he decided he needed to spend time in the Napa Valley – especially to visit a number of the wineries he had read about and or had previously tasted their wines.

 During multiple trips to the valley he was able to meet numerous winemakers and vineyard managers.
 He spent time getting to know them and their craft.
 Part of the allure of Napa are the small producers and both he and his wife Candice use their time in the valley to seek out smaller producers – especially those winemakers doing things a little bit different from the norm.
 This is in part how RJ has learned to make wine and stay current with the industry.